-Distribution and manufacturing companies can accumulate millions of delivery and receiving papers annually.
+Distribution and manufacturing companies can accumulate millions of shipping and receiving papers annually.
 Companies also have to deal with increasing amounts of electronic information from mobile devices.
 As a result, employees can spend hours and even days searching through these documents for information that they often don't find.

 Benefits of Logistics Document Management

 - Streamline paper-based processes from the freight dock to the back office

 - Improve accuracy by eliminating manual data entry and tedious document distribution

 - Get more done with less effort as well as fewer errors and delays